EDP-Sciences/latex-classes/src/aa/readme.txt

 anymore.
 They are replaced by the command \abstract.
 See new instructions for details.

-Changes between 8.2 and 8.3
 The aa class supports now the "e-prints" command with BibTeX.
 Two new LaTeX commands, \LEm{a note in the margin} and \LEt{note within the text}
 have been added.
 See the A&A Author's guide on the Web site for more information.

-Changes  between 8.1 and 8.2
 To enable compatibility with 7.x versions, an option has been added.
 If you don't write structured references (according to the author-year natbib style), use this option:
 \documentclass[bibyear]{aa}

-The following files are part of the macro package AA

-  readme.txt      This file
-  aa.cls          The document class file aadoc.pdf       User's Guide aa.dem          Example of an article (LaTeX source)

-  bibtex/       Directory for BIBTeX style aa.bst       Bibliography style file natbib.sty   This package reimplements the LaTeX \cite command natnotes.pdf Brief reference sheet for Natbib

-Remember to transfer dvi and pdf files as binaries!

-All files are compressed in a single archive: aa-package.tar.gz

 %-----------------------------------------------------------------------
 % Tips